 Step 2.
 Installing Putty SSH Client on Debian 11.

 By default, Putty is available on the Debian 11 base repository.
 Now run the following command below to install Putty to your Debian system:

 This command will download and install the latest version of PuTTY and its dependencies from the Debian repository.

 Check the Putty installed version:

 Step 3.
 Accessing Putty SSH Client on Debian.

-Once successfully installed, go to Application launcher and search for PuTTY SSH Client, you will get its icon, just click to run it or launch Putty via command line, use the following command in Terminal:
+Once successfully installed, go to the Application launcher and search for PuTTY SSH Client, you will get its icon, just click to run it or launch Putty via the command line, use the following command in Terminal:

 Congratulations!
 You have successfully installed Putty.
 Thanks for using this tutorial for installing the latest version of the Putty SSH Client on Debian 11 Bullseye.
 For additional help or useful information, we recommend you check the official Putty website.